 ADHD is marked by an ongoing pattern of inattention and impulsive hyperactivity.
 It can negatively impact a person’s normal functioning by causing a need to move about constantly and make hasty actions with the potential for harm.

 While borderline personality disorder has historically been viewed as difficult to treat, there are more recent, evidence-based treatments that are proven to help people with borderline personality disorder experience fewer and less severe symptoms.
 A mental health professional may recommend a treatment plan that includes one or more treatments, such as psychotherapy, medication, and hospitalization.
 Over time, these treatments help improve a person’s daily functioning, outlook, and quality of life.
 The key is to seek specialized treatment from an appropriately trained and credentialed mental health professional and stick with the treatment plan.

 The first step in treating borderline personality disorder is getting diagnosed.
-You can either speak to your primary care doctor to request a referral for a therapist or psychiatrist, or start today by giving online therapy a try.
+You can either speak to your primary care doctor to request a referral for a therapist or psychiatrist, or start today by giving a borderline personality disorder assessment or online therapy a try.

 Psychotherapy is the primary treatment method used to help a person manage borderline personality disorder symptoms over the long term.
 Therapy is a highly effective treatment for this illness, as it helps change harmful and destructive thought patterns that drive emotional instability.
 Over time, new patterns of thinking can have a positive impact on your behavior and outlook.
 The following therapies may be applied:

 - Dialectical behavior therapy.
 This therapy type was developed for those who have borderline personality disorder and uses concepts of mindfulness and acceptance to help improve symptoms.
 This treatment teaches skills that can help a person better control intense emotions, reduce self-destructive behavior and improve relationships.